AndersDJohnson/redux-reducer-async/README.md

 }
 ```

-To support [`redux-promise`], which uses same the action type for success and error cases,
+To support [`redux-promise`][redux-promise], which uses same the action type for success and error cases,
 you can use `finalActionType`:

 ```js